MrZhuNi/salome_shape/src/SketchPlugin/doc/horizontalDistFeature.rst

 Horizontal distance constraint
 ==============================

-Horizontal Distance constraint fixes distance between two objects along the horizontal axis.
+Horizontal Distance constraint fixes distance between two points along the horizontal axis.

 The constraint can be defined between two points such as point object, line or arc end point, center of circle or arc.